-Proxy Statement Pursuant to Section 14(a) of the Securities Exchange Act of 1934 (Amendment No.)
+Proxy Statement Pursuant to Section 14(a) of the Securities Exchange Act of 1934 (Amendment No.

-File Filed by the Registrant ⊠
+File ed by the Registrant ⊠

 File ed by a Party other than the Registrant \square

-Ch eck the appropriate box:
+Che eck the appropriate box:

 Preliminary Proxy Statement

 Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2))

 \boxtimes Definitive Proxy Statement

 Definitive Additional Materials

 Soliciting Material under §240.14a-12

 Celldex Therapeutics, Inc.

 (Name of Registrant as Specified In Its Charter)

 (Name of Person(s) Filing Proxy Statement, if other than the Registrant)

-Pay yment of Filing Fee (Check all boxes that apply):
+Pay ment of Filing Fee (Check all boxes that apply):

 \boxtimes No fee required.

 Fee paid previously with preliminary materials.

+П Fee computed on table in exhibit required by Item 25(b) per Exchange Act Rules 14a-6(i)(1) and 0-11.